Emblem Collecting in America

 In 1964, Hubert G. Larson donated a collection of 278 radiator emblems to the Smithsonian Institute.
 This collection is not on public display but the individual emblems can be viewed on the internet.
 Other collections have also been donated to auto museums, including the Crawford Auto & Aviation Museum in Cleveland, Ohio and the Gilmore Car Museum at Hickory Corners in Michigan.

-Auto magazines over the next decade or two regularly included articles on emblem collecting written by collectors such as Karl Zahm, Stew Reamer and others.
+Auto magazines over the next decade or two regularly included articles on emblem collecting written by emblem collectors such as Karl Zahm, Stew Reamer and others.

 Emblem collecting continued to grow through this period.
 In the 1990's, truck emblem collector, Leigh Knudson, established an Emblem Collectors Association and produced yearly issues of his Emblem Collector's News.
-Members of the Association met at the AACA Fall Swap Meet at Hershey.
+Members of the Association met each year at the AACA Fall Swap Meet at Hershey.

 Was there ever a perfect time for emblem collectors?
 Between the World Wars people were not as mobile as they became after the Second World War, and there were less opportunities to find emblems.
 Probably the best sources in the early days of collecting were car wrecker yards.
 In the period following WW2, there was a growth in flea markets and in collecting generally.

 One of the best ways to develop a collection was, and still is, to trade with or buy duplicate emblems from fellow collectors.
 The correspondence files kept by emblem collector John Weis show that, even in the late 1960’s, emblem collectors were already complaining that it was no longer possible to find emblems unless another collector decided to dispose of a collection.
-Emblem collectors say the same thing today some fifty years or so later.
+Emblem collectors say the same thing today some sixty years or so later.

 It is true that many emblems are locked away in private collections.
 However, they do eventually find their way into the market.
 For example, the famous Al Thurn emblem collection put together in the 1950’s and 1960’s was eventually sold to fellow collector, John Weis.